KenKundert/inform/README.rst

    Whether the message should flush the destination stream (not available in python2). culprit = *None*:
-   A string that is added to the end of the message header that identifies the culprit (the object for which the problem being reported was found).
-It is ignored if the message does not header.
+   A string that is added to the beginning of the message that identifies the culprit (the object for which the problem being reported was found).
+May also be a collection of strings, in which case they are joined with '.'.

-With the simplest use of the program, you simply import the messengers you need and call them (they take the same arguments as does the *print* function built in to Python:
+With the simplest use of the program, you simply import the messengers you need and call them (they take the same arguments as does the *print* function built into Python:

 .. code-block:: python